"Asgard is not a place. Never was. This could be Asgard. Asgard is where our people stand. Even now, right now, those people need your help." -Odin

 Unsurprisingly, Scotland has served as a backdrop for many movies and shows over the years.
 We have previously discussed other filming locations including Craigmillar, Doune, and Blackness castles.
 The Scottish scenery is stunning everywhere you go and provides a never-ending font of inspiration wherever you travel around this magnificent country.
 This is certainly the case for the village of St Abbs which the Avengers: Endgame filming scouts so astutely chose as the location of New Asgard.
 However, the ‘real’ New Asgard- St Abbs- is a place filled with history as well as contemporary fun for locals and tourists.

 St Abbs is coastal fishing village situated on the Berwickshire coast.
 It was originally known as Coldingham Shore until the name, St Abbs, was adopted in the 1890s.
 It has a population of about 100 permanent residents, but there has been a surge in tourists who, like Sawyer, are eager to explore Thor’s New Asgard.
-On our recent visit, it was rather quiet as travel has just started to open again here in Scotland due to the COVID-19 pandemic.
-As we recover from that crisis, communities like St Abbs will need our support more than ever as the loss of visitors during key months has been devastating.
-Please keep this in mind when you visit and be sure to support local businesses.
+Small communities like St Abbs benefit from tourism- please keep this in mind when you visit and be sure to support local businesses.
 For example, there is Ebbcarrs Café which serves a full menu including local seafood and fresh baked goods.
-They are currently offering takeaway as well as outside dining options.
+They offer sit-in and takeaway dining options.

 One nice feature of St Abbs is that there are benches conveniently placed throughout the shoreline so you have a variety of spots where you can sit and simply enjoy the scenic views.
 Or you can do what we did and pack a picnic lunch to enjoy while taking in the panoramas of the town and sea.
 Here are some of our favourite photos from around the town that you can scroll through: